ServiceInnovationLab/staging-site/_insights/labtips.md

 ---
-Title:  Reflections on running a lab
+Title:  Practical tips on running a lab
-subtitle: Pracital tips based on the lab team's experience
+subtitle: Relfections from the lab team about area to focus on
-permalink: /approach/lab-tips/
+permalink: /insights/lab-tips/
-excerpt: Hands on reflections about starting, developing and running a lab
+excerpt: Relfections from the lab team about area to focus on
 image: /assets/img/approach/lab-tips.png
 image_accessibility: image of an online post-it note workshop
 external_url: "[Project repo](url)"